Covariant equations of motion of massive spinning particles in a background Yang-Mills field: Dynamical variables, constraints, and basic Poisson relations

 \subsection{Canonical coordinate and momentum}

-For a nonrelativistic point-like particle without spin or color charge, the standard Hamiltonian is expressed as a function of the canonical coordinates and momenta $(\boldsymbol{x}, \boldsymbol{p})$ in three-dimensional space.
+For a nonrelativistic point like particle without spin or color charge, the standard Hamiltonian is expressed as a function of the canonical coordinates and momenta $(\boldsymbol{x}, \boldsymbol{p})$ in three-dimensional space.
 The only nonvanishing Poisson bracket between their components is

 To generalize this formulation to relativistic particles, one introduces the four-vector forms of the canonical coordinate $x^\mu$ and canonical momentum $p^\mu$.
 Accordingly, the Poisson bracket is extended, and the only nonvanishing relation becomes